LottieAnning/LIFE4136_rotation3/README.md

 ```
 ![Ploidy PCA](Figures/ploidy_pca.png)

-As you can see PC1 seems to relatively seperate diploids and tetraploids and PC2 hybrids from pure lyrata.
-However, this isnt a perfect pattern, many diploids cluster positively with PC1 (with the tetraploids).
-Furthermore, the tetraploids include hybrids (mixture of lyrata and arenosa) and a population genetically similar to arenosa (KEH).
+As you can see PC1 seems to relatively separate diploids and tetraploids and PC2 hybrids from pure lyrata.
+However, this isn't a perfect pattern, many diploids cluster positively with PC1 (with the tetraploids).
+Furthermore, the tetraploids include hybrids (a mixture of lyrata and arenosa) and a population genetically similar to arenosa (KEH).
 In the diploid population there are only pure lyrata, this means that the PCA could be unbalanced as there are no arenosa diploids to balance out the arenosa tetraploids.

 ## 4. Filter Data for Further Analysis of Trends